ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 The worker node installation is similar to the master node one, we still have to run the k3s install script, but we will change some parameters, we need to tell K3s that's going to act as a worker and what the master node IP is, let's see how here below:

 1. SSH into your Raspberry PI master node using `ssh user@hostname.domain` or `ssh user@ip-address`
-1. Copy the master node token using the following command:
+1. Copy the master node token displayed using the following command:

     ```sh
     sudo cat /var/lib/rancher/k3s/server/node-token